phusion/passenger_apt_automation/README.md

             git pull
             cd ../..

-     2. Update `dev/ci/tests/debian/Jenkinsfile` and remove the deprecated distro under the `params` section.

-     3. Commit and push the result:
+     2. Commit and push the result:

             git commit -a -m "Remove packaging support for Ubuntu 20.04 Focal" git push